-In this activity, students will practice for a puppet show by reading scripts.
-Feeling words indicate what emotion should be conveyed while saying the line.
+In this activity, students will practice for a puppet show by reading scripts, and feeling words indicate what emotion should be conveyed while saying the line.
 Students will read and give each other feedback on how to change their tone of voice to match the emotion.
 Students will then use cut-outs of a lemur and a hedgehog to create different puppets for the different emotions.
 Note: This activity is based on one of a Zoo U game scene in which players work with a classmate to construct lemur and hedgehog puppets that represent various emotions, then perform a puppet show.

-Students will learn to show clear nonverbal communication, use the correct tone of voice to convey an emotion, and identify components of facial expressions and body language to convey an emotion.
+Students will: learn to show clear nonverbal communication, use the correct tone of voice to convey an emotion, and identify components of facial expressions and body language to convey an emotion.

 - When we’re talking to someone, what are some things we should pay attention to besides the words we’re using?